py-pdf/fpdf2/docs/Text.md

 some_text = 'اَلْعَرَبِيَّةُכַּף סוֹפִית'
 fixed_text = get_display(reshape(some_text))
 ```

+### Character or Word Based Line Wrapping
+By default, `multi_line()` and `write()` will wrap lines based on words, using space characters and soft hyphens as seperators.
+For languages like Chinese and Japanese, that don't usually seperate their words, character based wrapping is more appropriate.
+In such a case, the argument `wrapmode="CHAR"` can be used (the default is "WORD"), and each line will get broken right before the
+character that doesn't fit anymore.

 ## Text Formatting
 For all text insertion methods, the relevant font related properties (eg. font/style and foreground/background color) must be set before invoking them.
 This includes using: